firasmidani/amiga/docs/_posts/2020-04-16-command-line-interface.md

 `--sample-posterior`

 A boolean argument on whether to infer summary statistics for all growth parameters.
 If not called, `AMiGA` povides a single estimate of each growth parameter based on the mean latent function of the GP model.
-If called, `AMiGA` samples from the posteiror distribution (`n` times, where `n` is defeined in the `libs/config.py` file), compute the growth parameter for each sampled curve, then returns the mean and the standard deivation of the mean of each growth parameter.
+If called, `AMiGA` samples from the posteiror distribution (`n` times, where `n` is defined in the `libs/config.py` file, see [Configure default parameters](/amiga/doc/configuration.html)), computes the growth parameter for each sampled curve, then returns the mean and the standard deivation of the mean of each growth parameter.
 See [Pool replicates](/amiga/doc/pooling.html) for more details.

 `--fix-noise`